lukgber-glitch/prem-lichtwerbung/RAILWAY_DEPLOYMENT.md

 - Service status shows "Crashed" or "Failed"

 **Root Cause:**
 Railway does NOT automatically inherit environment variables from `docker-compose.yml`.
-While `docker-compose.yml` contains `DB_CLIENT: "pg"` for local development, Railway requires ALL environment variables to be explicitly configured in the Railway UI for each service.
+While `docker-compose.yml` contains `DB_CLIENT: "postgres"` for local development, Railway requires ALL environment variables to be explicitly configured in the Railway UI for each service.

 **Solution:**
 You must manually add all database connection environment variables to the Directus service in Railway: